Marketers and business decision-makers alike understand the importance of continually building a client base.

 Then, head to the comments section.
 If there are positive reviews, thank users for engaging.
 If you have negative reviews, take the time to respond, ask clarifying questions, and offer a solution.

-Demand generation shifts the entire sales and marketing strategy — which means you can't keep tracking the same old metrics.
+Focusing on demand generation shifts the entire sales and marketing strategy, which means you can't keep tracking the same old metrics.

 To tell how effective your efforts really are, focus on sourced pipeline.